kalli010/libft/README.md

 # libft
-first project in 1337 school
+My first project in 1337 school
 ## About
 Libft is a comprehensive library that includes a variety of utility functions.
 This project aims to provide a reliable and efficient set of functions that can be reused in various programming tasks.